Jamie Lynn Spears’ Daughter Reportedly Seriously Injured In ATV Accident

 — ㅤㅤㅤㅤ (@TheGloryBritney) February 6, 2017

-Fast forward to today, and Jamie Lynn and her now 8-year-old daughter Maddie are in the news for an entirely different and tragic reason.
-Reportedly, little Maddie was seriously injured in an ATV accident over the weekend, and is now hospitalized.
+Fast forward to today, and Jamie Lynn and her now 8-year-old daughter are in the news for an entirely different and tragic reason.
+Reportedly, little Maddie was seriously injured in an ATV accident over the weekend and is now hospitalized.

-As USWeekly reports, the little girl was widely reported to be in “extremely serious” or even “critical” condition as a result of the ATV accident.
-An accident that took place on Sunday and reportedly resulted in Jamie Lynn Spears’ daughter being unconscious underwater for several minutes, according to TMZ.
+As Us Weekly reports, the little girl was widely reported to be in “extremely serious” or even “critical” condition as a result of the ATV accident.
+The accident took place on Sunday and reportedly resulted in Jamie Lynn Spears’ daughter being unconscious underwater for several minutes, according to TMZ.

-TMZ reported that Maddie had been on a “hunting expedition” at the time of her accident, and that mom, 25-year-old Jamie Lynn, was not part of the group.
-Citing “several” sources local to Kentwood, Louisiana, the celebrity news and gossip outlet claimed that Jamie Lynn Spears’ daughter had to be airlifted to a local hospital as a result of her injuries.
+TMZ reported that Maddie had been on a “hunting expedition” at the time of her accident and that her mom, 25-year-old Jamie Lynn, was not part of the group.
+Citing several sources local to Kentwood, Louisiana, the celebrity news and gossip outlet claimed that Jamie Lynn Spears’ daughter had to be airlifted to a local hospital as a result of her injuries.

 However, a statement released by the Spears family indicates that the widely reported details circulating about Maddie’s condition and the circumstances leading up to her accident are “not true.”